Master of International Affairs 5-year (3+2) Degree with the Texas A&M Departments of International Studies and Economics

 International Experience Essay

-In addition to the Personal Statement, applicants are required to write an international experience essay to convey their unique international experiences and influences.
-The essay should be typed in 11 pt font, spaced 1.5”, and include the applicant’s name, the title “International Experience Essay,” and page number on each page.
-Upload to your 3+2 MIA Internal Application.
+Essays should address the following prompt, be typed in 11 pt font, spaced 1.5”, and include the applicant’s name, the title “International Experience Essay,” and a page number on each page.
+Upload to your Fall 2024: 3+2 MIA Internal Application.

 Three recommendations (consisting of a letter and brief evaluation) are required and must be received by the application deadline, preferably the priority application deadline, but no later than the final application deadline.
 Applications with fewer than three recommendations will NOT be reviewing for admission.
 Recommendations can be from: